hwxi/hwxi.github.io/RESEARCH/README.md

 # Research

-I enjoy programming.
-And programming really means programming productively.
+Programming really means programming productively.

-Let us first remember the following quote of HARLAN MILLS:
+Let us first remember the following quote of HARLAN MILLS on productivity:

 *Mankind, under the grace of God, hungers for spiritual peace, esthetic achievements, family security, justice, and liberty,